“Lightning Crashes” Lyrics Meaning (Live)

 “Lightning Crashes” Lyrics Meaning: Line by Line

 “Lightning Crashes” depicts a series of interconnected events, from the birth of a child to the death of an elder.
-The imagery and emotional weight of these experiences invite the listener to reflect on the ways in which life and death are inextricably linked.
+The imagery and emotional weight of these experiences invite the listener to think about how life and death are inextricably linked.

 The song’s focus on both the natural world and human emotion makes it a meditation on the continuous flow of life.